 It started to be used as an interjection in the '60s and '70s during the Macau Grand Prix when people start chanting "加油", urging the drivers to step on the gas pedal to increase speed.

-Etymologically it seems to me that it's akin to the German "Gas geben" and the English "step on it" ("step on the gas pedal").
+Etymologically it's akin in meaning to the German "Gas geben" and the English "step on it" ("step on the gas pedal").